MercuryWorkshop/epoxy-tls/README.md

 # epoxy
 Epoxy is an encrypted proxy for browser javascript.
-It allows you to make requests that bypass cors without compromising security, by running SSL/TLS inside webassembly.
+It allows you to make requests that bypass CORS without compromising security, by running SSL/TLS inside webassembly.

 ## Using the client
 Epoxy must be run from within a web worker and must be served with the [security headers needed for `SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).
 Here is a simple usage example: